Viridans Streptococci: Pathogenesis and Lab Diagnosis

 Dental infections

 Viridans streptococci can bind to oral mucosa and tooth surfaces colonizing the oral cavity.
 Most common dental infections include dental caries, abscesses, and periodontal disease.
-If trapped in an oral cavity, a Sucrose-rich diet converts into dextrans, that creates a favorable environment for bacteria for demineralization and decay of teeth.
-Common etiological agents for dental infections are S. mutants and S. anginosus.
-At the same time, S. sanguinis and S. mitis are isolated mostly from patients having dental procedures, which may be invasive, leading to endocarditis.
-Hence patients with an existing heart problem need to use prophylactic antibiotics before surgery or dental procedure.
+If trapped in an oral cavity, a sucrose-rich diet supplies the substrate that bacteria convert into dextrans, creating a favorable environment for bacteria for demineralization and decay of teeth.

 Viridans streptococci bind to fibrin platelet aggregates on damaged heart valves with the help of dextrans after entering the bloodstream.
 It leads to subacute endocarditis.
 A fibrin layer covers and protects the bacteria in the heart, which then causes bacterial endocarditis.